michaelkoss/stackedits/Agile Estimation and Planning.md

 > **First Decision**: What level do we want to track?

 # Relative Estimation
+Estimation
-- Estimation is hard and inaccurate...we are not good at it
+- is hard and inaccurate...we are not good at it
-- More time spent estimating does not generate more accuracy
+- time spent estimating does not generate more accuracy
-- Humans are much better at relative estimation
+- humans are much better at relative estimation
 - Agile simplifies estimation by using relative sizes

 Fibonacci Scale
 : implies exponentially rising difficulty
-:`1, 2, 3, 5, 8, 13, 21`
+: `1, 2, 3, 5, 8, 13, 21`

 ### Relative Estimation Game
 **Eating Fruits**: `apple,orange,banana,pineapple,papaya,strawberry,kiwi,peach,cantaloupe`